scipy-lectures/scientific-python-lectures/intro/pandas/0_0_pandas_intro.md

 columns, and then compare the result with the Data Frame we get from loading a data file containing the same data.

-First, we make another Numpy array, containing the full name of each country.
+First, we make another NumPy array, containing the full name of each country.

 ```{code-cell}
 # Making an array containing the name of each country